We need your help to continue to provide services to vulnerable residents of Kamloops & area

 Family Stepping Stones

 Family Stepping Stones provides the only women’s second stage housing in Kamloops.
 Five women and their children live in long term supportive housing to stabilize their lives.
-With individualized programming for each woman and their children, Family Stepping Stones provides a safe and supportive environment to keep families together until they are ready to transition to independent living.
+With individualized programming for each woman and her children, Family Stepping Stones provides a safe and supportive environment to keep families together until they are ready to transition to independent living.

 Lizzy’s Closet is currently closed due to COVID-19.
 We apologize for the inconvenience.